gvwilson/thirdbit/_posts/2015/2015-10-17-journals-as-repositories.md

   I had a really good conversation yesterday with Cath Brooksbank and Sarah Morgan, who do training at EMBL-EBI in Hinxton.
-  During the conversation we touched on <a href="http://www.coursesource.org/">CourseSource</a>, a peer-reviewed journal in which people can publish undergraduate biology lessons&mdash;not studies of the lesson's effectiveness, but the lessons themselves.
+  During the conversation we touched on <a href="http://www.coursesource.org/">CourseSource</a>, a peer-reviewed journal in which people can publish undergraduate biology lessons–not studies of the lesson's effectiveness, but the lessons themselves.
 </p>